CSIS-iLab/southbound/src/content/homepage.md

     content:
       - |-
         #### Further Reading
-        * Executive Yuan. "<a href="https://www.ey.gov.tw/otnen/" className="external">New Southbound Policy.</a>" Office of Trade Negotiations.
+        * Executive Yuan. "<a href="https://www.ey.gov.tw/otnen/" className="icon-external">New Southbound Policy."</a> Office of Trade Negotiations.
-        * Bonnie S. Glaser, Scott Kennedy, Derek Mitchell, and Matthew P. Funaiole. "<a href="https://www.csis.org/analysis/new-southbound-policy" className="external">The New Southbound Policy: Deepening Taiwan’s Regional Integration.</a>" Center for Strategic and International Studies, 2018.
+        * Bonnie S. Glaser, Scott Kennedy, Derek Mitchell, and Matthew P. Funaiole. "<a href="https://www.csis.org/analysis/new-southbound-policy" className="icon-external">The New Southbound Policy: Deepening Taiwan’s Regional Integration."</a> Center for Strategic and International Studies, 2018.
-        * Ministry of Economic Affairs, ROC (Taiwan). "<a href="https://www.moea.gov.tw/MNS/english/news/News.aspx?kind=6&menu_id=176&news_id=72912" className="external">The New Soutbound Policy: A Practical Approach Moving Full Steam Ahead.</a>" October 10, 2018.
+        * Ministry of Economic Affairs, ROC (Taiwan). "<a href="https://www.moea.gov.tw/MNS/english/news/News.aspx?kind=6&menu_id=176&news_id=72912" className="icon-external">The New Soutbound Policy: A Practical Approach Moving Full Steam Ahead."</a> October 10, 2018.
-        * Ministry of Foreign Affairs, ROC (Taiwan). "<a href="https://nspp.mofa.gov.tw/nsppe/" className="external">New Southbound Policy Portal.</a>" New Southbound Policy.
+        * Ministry of Foreign Affairs, ROC (Taiwan). "<a href="https://nspp.mofa.gov.tw/nsppe/" className="icon-external">New Southbound Policy Portal."</a> New Southbound Policy.
-        * Tsai Ing-wen. "<a href="https://english.president.gov.tw/News/5552." className="external">President Tsai Attends Opening of Yushan Forum.</a>" Office of the President, ROC (Taiwan), October 11, 2017.
+        * Tsai Ing-wen. "<a href="https://english.president.gov.tw/News/5552." className="icon-external">President Tsai Attends Opening of Yushan Forum."</a> Office of the President, ROC (Taiwan), October 11, 2017.
-        * Tsai Ing-wen. "<a href="https://english.president.gov.tw/News/5232" className="external">President Tsai's Remarks at Yushan Forum: Asian Dialogue for Innovation and Progress.</a>" Office of the President, ROC (Taiwan), October 11, 2017.
+        * Tsai Ing-wen. "<a href="https://english.president.gov.tw/News/5232" className="icon-external">President Tsai's Remarks at Yushan Forum: Asian Dialogue for Innovation and Progress."</a> Office of the President, ROC (Taiwan), October 11, 2017.
-        * Alan H. Yang. "<a href="http://lawdata.com.tw/tw/detail.aspx?no=297532" className="external">Revisiting Taiwan's New Southbound Policy: Agenda, Networks and Challenges.</a>" Issues and Studies 56, no. 1 (2017): 123-143.
+        * Alan H. Yang. "<a href="http://lawdata.com.tw/tw/detail.aspx?no=297532" className="icon-external">Revisiting Taiwan's New Southbound Policy: Agenda, Networks and Challenges."</a> Issues and Studies 56, no. 1 (2017): 123-143.
-        * Alan H. Yang. "<a href="https://www.worldscientific.com/doi/abs/10.1142/S1013251118400039" className="external">Unpacking Taiwan’s Presence in Southeast Asia: The International Socialization of the New Southbound Policy.</a>" Issues & Studies 54, no. 1 (2018): 1-30.
+        * Alan H. Yang. "<a href="https://www.worldscientific.com/doi/abs/10.1142/S1013251118400039" className="icon-external">Unpacking Taiwan’s Presence in Southeast Asia: The International Socialization of the New Southbound Policy."</a> Issues & Studies 54, no. 1 (2018): 1-30.

 ---